In relation to pre-exposure prophylaxis (PrEP), 2-1-1 dosing (and 2+1+1 dosing) are alternative terms for event-based dosing.

 The US term for ethics committee, a panel of people which reviews any proposed clinical trial to ensure that the participants are protected from any foreseeable exploitation or harm.

-A hormone produced by the pancreas that tends to lower blood sugar levels.
+A hormone produced by the pancreas that helps regulate the amount of sugar (glucose) in the blood.

 integrase inhibitors (INI, INSTI)

 A class of antiretroviral drugs.
-Integrase strand transfer inhibitors (INSTIs) block integrase (see ‘integrase’).
+Integrase strand transfer inhibitors (INSTIs) block integrase, which is an HIV enzyme that the virus uses to insert its genetic material into a cell that it has infected.
 Blocking integrase prevents HIV from replicating.

 intent to treat analysis